pinout-xyz/Pinout.xyz/src/en/overlay/anavi-flex.md

 -->
 # Flex

-THe Anavi Flex is a flexible HAT for Raspberry Pi suitable for do it yourself (DIY) weather station, automated desk assistant or prototyping Internet of Things (IoT).
+The Anavi Flex is a flexible HAT for Raspberry Pi suitable for do it yourself (DIY) weather station, automated desk assistant or prototyping Internet of Things (IoT).

 RabbitMax Flex Raspberry Pi HAT includes: